renerocksai/pcre2/README.md

                 subject.ptr,
                 subject.len,
                 0, // start at offset 0 in the subject
-                0, // or sth like c.PCRE2_DOTALL,
+                0, // no special modes (e.g. no PARTIAL mode)
                 match_data,
                 null,
             );